Taylor Wood: Racing Louisville

-Chicago Stars (2023–)
+Chicago Stars

-The Chicago Red Stars (later named Chicago Stars FC) claimed Malham's rights from the NWSL waiver wire and signed a one-year contract with the team in March 2023.
+The Chicago Red Stars (later named Chicago Stars FC) claimed Wood's rights from the NWSL waiver wire and signed her to a one-year contract with the team in March 2023.

 International career

-On November 30, 2015, Malham was called up to the United States women's national under-17 soccer team's training camp held in December 2015.
+On November 30, 2015, Wood was called up to the United States women's national under-17 soccer team's training camp held in December 2015.

-On April 12, 2018, Malham scored a goal for the United States women's national under-18 soccer team in a 1–1 friendly draw against Switzerland.
+On April 12, 2018, Wood scored a goal for the United States women's national under-18 soccer team in a 1–1 friendly draw against Switzerland.

 Personal life

-Malham's sister Makenzie also plays soccer, was also named Oklahoma Gatorade Player of the Year for 2020–21, and also plays for the Arkansas Razorbacks.
+Wood's sister, Makenzie Malham, also plays soccer, was also named Oklahoma Gatorade Player of the Year for 2020–21, and also played for the Arkansas Razorbacks.

+She married Landen Wood on December 21, 2025.